Next Gen Carpal Tunnel Care

 Factors affecting carpal tunnel surgery recovery time

 When things go right with carpal tunnel surgery the patient is happy.
 But things always go wrong.
 And that makes for a long and miserable carpal tunnel surgery recovery time.
 Actually, over 50% of carpal tunnel release surgery patients are not satisfied with their results 1-2 years later.
-Problems like prolonged pain, infection, nerve damage, and permanent loss of hand strength or mobility are just some of the problems that can result during the carpal tunnel surgery recovery time.
+Problems like prolonged pain, infection, nerve damage, and permanent loss of hand strength or mobility happen.
+They are just some of the problems that can result during recovery.